-- 2. If a child makes an allegation about a member of staff, supply staff, Trustee, visitor or volunteer the School Leader/ Executive Principal or Headteacher/ CEO must be informed immediately.
-The School Leader/Executive Principal or Headteacher/ CEO must carry out an urgent initial consideration to establish whether there is substance to the allegation.
-The CEO should not carry out the investigation him/her/themself or interview pupils. - 3.
-The Headteacher/Principal will exercise and be accountable for their professional judgement on the action to be taken as follows: - If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the School Leader/ Executive Principal/Head Teacher will notify the Staffordshire Designated Officer (LADO) (0300 111 8007).
-The LADO will liaise with the CEO or Chair of Trust Board and advise about action to be taken and may initiate internal referrals within Staffordshire Childrens Social Care to address the needs of children likely to have been affected. - If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil.
-These should be addressed through the school's own internal procedures. - If the School Leader or Executive Principal/Headteacher, or CEO decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child safeguarding file.
+- 2. If a child makes an allegation about a member of staff, supply staff, Trustee, visitor or volunteer; the school's leader or the Vice CEO/ CEO must be informed immediately.
+The school's leader must carry out an urgent initial consideration to establish whether there is substance to the allegation.
+The leader should not carry out the investigation him/her/themself or interview pupils. - 3.
+The School Leader/ Executive School Leader/ Headteacher/ Executive Principal/ Vice CEO/ CEO will exercise and be accountable for their professional judgement on the action to be taken as follows: - If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the leader will endeavour to notify the Vice CEO/ CEO to discuss and then, if appropriate, will notify the LADO via the LADO referral form: LADO Referral form - The LADO will liaise with the CEO or Chair of Trust Board and advise about action to be taken and may initiate internal referrals within Staffordshire Childrens Social Care to address the needs of children likely to have been affected. - If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil.
+These should be addressed through the school's own internal procedures. - If the School Leader/ Executive School Leader/ Headteacher/ Executive Principal/ Vice CEO or CEO decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child safeguarding file.

-- 4. Where we are not the employer of an individual, we still have responsibility to ensure allegations are dealt with appropriately and that they liaise with relevant parties (this includes supply teachers, volunteers, trainee teachers, placement students).
+- 4. Where we are not the employer of an individual, we still have a responsibility to ensure allegations are dealt with appropriately and that they liaise with relevant parties (this includes supply teachers, volunteers, trainee teachers, placement students).
 In no circumstances will our school decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and if appropriate, liaising with the LADO to determine a suitable outcome.
-Our CEO or Trust Board will discuss with the agency whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school/setting, whilst they carry out their investigation. - 5.
-Where an allegation has been made against the School Leader, then the Executive Principal/Headteacher will liaise with the LADO.
-When against the Executive Principal/Headteacher, then the CEO will liaise with the LADO.
+Our CEO/Vice CEO or Trust Board will discuss with the agency whether it is appropriate to suspend the supply teacher or redeploy them to another part of the school whilst they carry out their investigation. - 5.
+Where an allegation has been made against the School Leader, or Executive School Leader, then the Executive Principal will liaise with the LADO.
+When against the Executive Principal or Headteacher, then the Vice CEO or CEO will liaise with the LADO.
+Where against the Vice CEO, the CEO will liaise with the LADO.
 Where against the CEO, the Chair of the Trust Board will take on the role of liaising with the LADO in determining the appropriate way forward.
 Should the allegation concern the Chair of the Trust Board, then the Diocesan Corporate Member will liaise.
 Allegations of Abuse SSCB